DanielBrindusa/cro-analyzer-pro/README.md

 ## License

-This project is proprietary software under the Formatify brand.
+This project is proprietary software under the CRO Analyzer Pro brand.

 Copyright (c) 2026 Daniel Cristian Brindusa
 All rights reserved.

-The included license states that the software and associated documentation are the exclusive property of Daniel Cristian Brindusa, operating under the Formatify brand, and may not be copied, modified, redistributed, reverse engineered, re-hosted, resold, or commercially exploited without explicit prior written permission.
+The included license states that the software and associated documentation are the exclusive property of Daniel Cristian Brindusa, operating under the CRO Analyzer Pro brand, and may not be copied, modified, redistributed, reverse engineered, re-hosted, resold, or commercially exploited without explicit prior written permission.

 ## Contact